-Having captivated over half a million patrons worldwide, Random International’s monumental artwork, Rain Room, will make its Southern Hemisphere debut in Melbourne.
+Having captivated over half a million patrons worldwide, Random International’s monumental artwork, Rain Room, will make its Southern Hemisphere debut the Jackalope Pavilion in St Kilda, Melbourne.
 A 100 square metre field of continuous rainfall, Rain Room is a responsive environment engaging all the senses, allowing you to be fully immersed in the rain while simultaneously protected from it.
 A globally significant work, Rain Room seeks to explore how human relationships to each other and nature are increasingly mediated through technology.

 Rain Room acknowledges the traditional custodians of the St Kilda region, the Boon Wurrung people.